siliconsniffer/docs.luanti.org/content/for-engine-devs/compiling/improving-build-times.md

 - `-DENABLE_LTO=OFF` to disable LTO which may make linking take longer than expected.
 This is disabled by default in Debug builds.
 - `-DBUILD_UNITTESTS=OFF` which may save some time when doing full rebuilds.
 May not be useful if you want to actually run the unit tests.
-- `-ENABLE_GETTEXT=OFF` disables PO->MO compilation, if this takes a while to finish.
+- `-DENABLE_GETTEXT=OFF` disables PO->MO compilation, if this takes a while to finish.
 Translations will be disabled in the resulting build.

 ## When in a hurry